 Art: Miss Morgan incorporated art collections in design and employed artists

 You’ll pass through Morro Bay on your way from San Simeon to San Luis Obispo, so stop in at the woman-led Morro Bay Art Center.
 Here there are current exhibits and interactive workshops to get your hands dirty, like Miss Morgan.
-Once you’ve seen The Monday Club, stop by the San Luis Obispo Museum of Art with Executive Director Leann Standish.
-Their new outside mural is available for viewing as Covid-19 restrictions begin to lift.
+Once you’ve seen The Monday Club, stop by the San Luis Obispo Museum of Art with Executive Director Leann Standish where their new outside mural is available for viewing.
 When you stop by the Monday Club in San Luis Obispo, notice the interior murals of loquat trees mimicking those she admired while walking around San Luis Obispo.

 Transportation